 The function runs once and stops at the end value.
-The function runs once and stops at the end value.
 To have a repeating ramp, function Trapezoid would have to be used instead (see 3.10.8).

 Important to consider are the static values of U and I which define the start levels at the beginning of the ramp.
-It is recommended that these values are set equal to those in A.start, unless the power source shall not be loaded before the start of the ramp.
+It is recommended that these values are set equal to those in Ustart/Istart, unless the power source shall not be loaded before the start of the ramp.
 In that case the static values should be set to zero.

-10h after reaching the ramp end, the function will stop automatically (i.e. I = 0 A resp.
-U = 0 V), unless it has been stopped manually before.
+10 hours after reaching the ramp end, the function will stop automatically (i.e. I = 0 A, in case the ramp was assigned to the current), unless it has been stopped manually before.